Efficient LP warmstarting for linear modifications of the constraint matrix: Local bound on the objective

 \section{Local bound on the objective}

 In the previous sections, we presented a fast way of computing the optimal objective value for all $\lambda \in \Lambda$ for a given optimal basis $B$.
 A typical representation of such an output would be a piecewise-linear plot, where the function $o^*(\lambda)$ would be represented by a piecewise-linear approximation based on the computed $o^*(\lambda_i)$ for $\lambda_i \in \Lambda$.
-However, $o^*(\lambda)$ is non-linear
+This makes an implicit assumption that $o^*(\lambda)$ behaves in a reasonably regular manner between two sampled points.
+However, in general, $o^*(\lambda)$ has no such property.

 In this section, we compute an upper bound on the following: